xvrqt/scrawl/README.md

 ```

 ### Edit
 Edit opens a text buffer in an editor with the contents of the file specified.
 This _**does**_ edit the contents of the file.
-Returns a Result<String> with the contents of the buffer.

 ![Animated example of how to use the edit command](https://xvrqt.sfo2.digitaloceanspaces.com/image-cache/edit.gif)